SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/04_graphit_node_properties.md

 ### What are Node Properties?

-Node Properties are additional instructions that can be given for each node, for example, how to format a number, what database to query, or if the node is active or disabled.
+Node Properties are additional instructions that can be given to a node.
+For example, how to format a number, which database to query, or if the node is active or disabled.

-To assign a property to a node, Click the right side  **(+)** sign .
-Assign the required property from the drop down menu.
+To assign a property to a node, click the **(+)** adjacent to the node and select the  property from the dropdown menu.

-**Note**, for each of the listed properties, there is a short description associated to it in the drop down menu:
+Note that there is a short description of each property in the dropdown menu.

 ![](/articles/15_web_services/Graphit/images/19_node_properties_menu.png)